-Add plenty of boiling water, almost covering the chickpeas as they seem to go on absorbing water during cooking.
+Add plenty of boiling water, almost covering the chickpeas as they seem to go on absorbing the liquid during cooking.
 Bring them up to pressure, and get on with something else for half an hour.

 Turn off the heat, and start the breakfast.
-Once the pressure has dropped, add plenty of fresh cold water, and rinse them several times.
+Once the pressure has dropped, add plenty of fresh cold water, and rinse them several times to remove the phytates.

 To drain your chickpeas use an ordinary colander; it's not critical that they are completely dry, but it does make it easier to separate your frozen chickpeas if you want only half a packet.